 This is your Weekend Morning On-Demand News and Weather Update September 19, 2021

-Bell & Pollock talk about insurance company demands.
+Bell & Pollock talk about the signs of a brain injury.

 - Sponsored Content -